robustrobotics/svis/svis_teensy/README.md

 the udev rules file at `/etc/udev/rules.d/49-teensy.rules`.

 ```
-sudo cp 49-teensy.rules /etc/udev/rules.d/
+sudo cp /path/to/svis/svis_teensy/utilities/49-teensy.rules /etc/udev/rules.d/
 ```

 ### Programming:
-This project uses the `teensy_loader_cli` instead of the Arduino IDE to program the teensy microcontroller over USB.
-First, build the `teensy_loader_cli` by following the README in `svis_teensy/utilities/teensy_loader_cli`.
-Then execute the following command to upload your binary once you have run the top level cmake build to generate the .hex binary file.
+Once the driver has been built, it will need to be uploaded to the teensy device.
+Before proceeding, make sure the teensy is connected to the computer with a micro USB cable.
+The first step is to run the upload script to start the process.

 ```
-teensy_loader_cli -mmcu=mk20dx256 -wv svis_teensy/build/bin/file_name.elf.hex
+./path/to/svis/svis_teensy/scripts/upload_svis_teensy.sh
 ```

-Press the button on the teensy when requested to put the device into HalfKay bootloader mode and finish uploading the program.
+Press the button on the teensy when requested to put the device bootloader mode and finish uploading the program.

+### Teensyduino Compatibility:
+Note that this project does not use teensyduino, the software designed by pjrc.com to work with the teensy boards.
+Instead, the source and dependencies will be built with cmake.
+The utilities such as `teensy_loader_cli` and `usb_raw_hid_test` are still built using make.
+It is very likely that the code would build in the Teensyduino/Arduino editor, but that capability is not monitored or maintained.